Chirag-ahir/JAVA-All-Basic/README.md

  What is Spring JDBC ?<BR>
  Spring JDBC is used to build data access layer of enterprise application.
 It is a mechanism to connect to the database and execute SQL queries.
 The databse related logic has to be placed in separate classes called DAO class.

+what is Spring MVC framework ?<br>
+ The Spring MVC framework provides model view controller architecture that can be used to develop flexible and loosely coupled web application.